oat-sa/taohub-articles/articles/Frontend/plugins-model.md

 > Clears the `"enabled"` state.

-## Plugins manager
+## Plugin manager
-For now there is no plugins manager abstraction, and this management must be performed specifically on each host that accept plugins.
-However, here is a snippet for a basic plugins manager:
+For now there is no plugin manager abstraction, and this management must be performed specifically on each host that accept plugins.
+However, here is a snippet for a basic plugin manager:

 ```javascript
 /**